mtsknn/bus-routes/README.md

   (i.e. works on my machine&trade;)~~. &ndash; I used to display the routes incrementally in chunks of ten, but then I noticed that the feature was very buggy, so I removed it.
-Now the app is not that fast anymore. :joy: Anyway: generating the routes is fast, but updating the UI is not.
+Now the app is not that fast anymore. :joy: Anyway: generating the routes is fast, but updating the UI is not
 - Not optimized for production because I didn't want to mess with Webpack configurations once again (actually, I would probably have chosen Parcel)
 - Not optimized for narrow screens because I was lazy.
-Also, the CSS is somewhat messy (again because I was lazy)
+Also, the CSS is somewhat messy (again because I was lazy).
+Another also: Firefox doesn't seem to respect the `width` value of `option`s, so the layout is a bit broken, but I noticed this too late
 - Not made accessible, e.g. for screen reader users (sorry!).
 I do care about accessibility, but I was&mdash;well, you know
 - The map layout is designed by hand since the map is just a bonus, so adding or